parkersruth/parkersruth.github.io/content/_index.md

 # Service

 ### Undergraduate Researcher Mentorship
-I am grateful for the excellent mentorship I have received and enjoy helping to uplift others.
-I mentor students through the CURIS program for Stanford undergaduates and the LINXS summer outreach program for students at HBCUs and HSIs.
-If you are an undergraduate interested in getting involved in research, please email me at paru@stanford.edu.
+Mentoring students is one of the best parts of being a PhD student.
+At Stanford I have mentored students through the CURIS, LINXS, SSFP, and Bio-X research programs.
+If you are an undergraduate interested in getting involved in research please email me at paru@stanford.edu.

 ### Stanford Dean's Graduate Student Advisory Council
 I represented the Computer Science Department on the Stanford Dean's Graduate Student Advisory Council, which works with the School of Engineering dean and chairs to help engineering graduate students thrive.
 I led a subcommittee working to institute individual development plans for all engineering PhD students, create the first school-wide student experience feedback survey, and mobilize event funding to foster inter-department social connections.